Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_snowflake_sql_api/getting_started_snowflake_sql_api.md

 This getting started guide will walk you through executing a SQL statement with the API and retrieving the results.

-Negative
-: Support for the Snowflake SQL API is currently not in production.

 ### Prerequisites

 - A familiarity with [Snowflake](https://www.youtube.com/watch?v=fEtoYweBNQ4)